georgju2/dcd-scheduling/README.md

 1. **Ubuntu Server**: A server with Ubuntu OS.
 2. **OpenStack Account**: An active OpenStack account with necessary permissions.
-3. **Internet Connection**: To download necessary packages and software.

 ## Step 1: Set Up Ubuntu Server in OpenStack